 May fight cancer cells

 When your body’s pH is more acidic, you are more likely to get sick or develop an infection.
 An alkaline body pH helps to prevent sickness and disease.
 Liquid chlorophyll is an effective way to reduce acidity.
 Research also suggests that an acidic body pH can lead to cancer.
 Both natural chlorophyll and chlorophyllin have the ability to attach to heavy toxic metals and carcinogens (substances capable of causing cancer in living tissue), preventing the digestive system from absorbing them and aiding in their elimination thus possibly preventing and blocking certain cancers.

 High Levels of Vitamins & Minerals

-Chlorophyll is full of fatty acids as well as magnesium, iron, calcium, and potassium.
+Chlorophyll is full of fatty acids as well as magnesium, iron, calcium, and potassium which is a reason Chlorophyll benefits you.
 It’s also a great source of vitamins A, C, K, E and beta-carotene, which are all vital in maintaining a healthy immune system.
 Of course, the best source of chlorophyll comes from whole foods like spinach, arugula and other deep-green leafy vegetables.